fortinet-solutions-cse/sdwan-advpn-reference/Project_Template_Reference.md

 {% set <parameter> = <value> %}
 ```

-The following table lists all the mandatory parameter:
+The following table lists all the mandatory parameters:

 | Parameter      |   Values    | Description                                                                              |     Example     |
 |:---------------|:-----------:|:-----------------------------------------------------------------------------------------|:---------------:|